Glossary

 • finding practical information relevant to their situation

-• connecting with community and other government services
+• connecting with community and mainstream services

 • connecting with other people like them for peer support